BradeyYWhitlock/thecheckpointleague/README.md

 The Checkpoint League

-Just a little site you let you see how TCL is shaping up.
+Just a little site to let you see how TCL is shaping up.

 https://thecheckpointleague.com